neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 2. ```crank_selectables``` --> checks the read/write state of ```@selectables``` (IO objects) and performs IO operations on them if they're ready, and
 3. ```run_heartbeats``` --> checks if all selectables are alive (by invoking a heartbeat method on a selectable).

-Finally, the cleanup is done after the Reactor is finished running (usually done when the process is terminated).
+Finally, the cleanup is done after the Reactor has finished running (usually done when the process is terminated).

 Apart from the initialization and the loop itself, the following three methods called in each iteration of the loop are the foundation of EventMachine.